-With our MoneyPark Mortgage Calculator, you can quickly find out whether you can afford your dream property.
+With the MoneyPark mortgage calculator you can find out in just a few clicks whether you can finance your dream property in Switzerland.

 Use our online mortgage calculator to check whether you meet the financial requirements for obtaining a mortgage from banks, insurance companies or pension funds.
 In technical terms, these requirements are called loan-to-value and affordability.
 The loan-to-value ratio usually cannot exceed 80 percent, which means that you have to finance at least 20 percent of the property value with your own funds.
 However, you may draw on your pension fund assets for half of these 20 percent.
 Affordability is when you do not have to spend more than 33% of your gross household income on the ongoing costs of the mortgage and the property.
 The results given in our mortgage calculator are indicative.
 Your personal advisor looks forward to working with you to determine your specific options.
 Contact us now !

 When you calculate your mortgage, the loan-to-value ratio plays an important role.
 The loan-to-value ratio provides information on the relationship between the mortgage amount and the property value.
 The lowest value principle is used to determine the value of the property.
 This means that the lower end of the estimated value (per property valuation) and the sale price is used.
 For more detailed information on the calculation method, we recommend this article from our magazine.
 Normally, the maximum loan-to-value ratio is 80 percent, which means you have to finance 20 percent of the property value with your own funds.
 Own funds include, for example, savings in your accounts, inheritances, but also securities deposits.
 You can also make use of your pension fund assets - however, a maximum of 10 percent of the property value can be financed with pension fund assets.
 You can find further information on our pension calculation page.